AvyaRathod/SAE-aerothon-2022/README.md

 Every year SAE holds a Aerothon in which the participants are given certain tasks that need to be completed onboard a UAV/UAS.

-The task for Aerothon 2022 was to "Develop an autonomous aerial system that can detect a target on a field, among dummy targets, and is able to drop a payload on the center of the target.
+The task for Aerothon 2022 was to "Develop an autonomous aerial system that can detect a target on a field, among dummy targets, and is able to drop a payload on the center of the target."

 ### Technologies Used -
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)